nirdeshkumar02/Ansible-Learning/README.md

     - Start Nexus Application
     - Verify Nexus Running succesfully
 3. Use the register module to store the data of a task and use it in another task.
+4. Use the find module to find the nexus folder and use Shell module to rename.

 Ref - Ansible-Learning/playbook-4.yaml